Boycott Russian Films: Origin content

 The first week in September 2014, activists monitored Ukrainian television.
-According to them, the 10 leading Ukrainian TV channels ("Ukrayina", "ICTV", "NTN", "Novyi Kanal", "Inter", "STB", "2+2", "TET", "K1", "1+1") for these days 71 Russian film or TV series were shown.
+According to them, the 10 leading Ukrainian TV channels ("Ukraine", "ICTV", "NTN", "Novyi Kanal", "Inter", "STB", "2+2", "TET", "K1", "1+1") for these days 71 Russian film or TV series were shown.
 The activists concluded that Russian "cinema" dominates in the Ukrainian television.
 According to the participants in the initiative, the content was mostly of a very poor quality and often contained hostile Russian propaganda.

 The second week in September 2014, activists held another monitor of the 10 leading Ukrainian TV channels.
 According to the participants of the campaign, some Russian television has more than a half of the air speaking time.
 TV shows Russian at least 1/6 of the day.
 On average, one channel demonstrates more than 7.5 hours of TV-Russian.

 On 27 September 2014, activists monitored Ukrainian TV channels.
 According to them, the Russian content on the TV holds 40%.
 Activists noted that over the previous monitoring volumes of Russian air content increased.
-The largest Russian content broadcasting channel "Ukrayina" — contains 87% of the total broadcasting time.
+The largest Russian content broadcasting channel "Ukraine" — contains 87% of the total broadcasting time.
 Next in the ranking — the TV channel "NTN" (71%), "Inter" (67%), "ICTV" (43%), "2+2" (42%).
 Separately, activists have noted the Russian contents.
 A significant part of the series consists of "heroic" employees of Russian and Soviet military and secret police.

 From 27 October – 2 November 2014 activists counted in the program of the top-ten Ukrainian TV channels 68 Russian films and serials (excluding the Soviet cinema, Russian shows and cartoons).

 On 1–7 December 2014 activists of the campaign monitored 10 Ukrainian TV channels for the amount of Russian content.
 According to their results, the volume of Russian TV comparing to the monitoring conducted on 8–14 September only increased.
-Activists, particularly distinguished those channels which already showed most Russian content — channel "Ukrayina" (now replaced by My-Ukrayina) has increased volumes of Russian content from 12:45 to 15:15 daily (some days — to more than 20 hours a day), the channel "Inter" — from 11:15 to 13:15.
+Activists, particularly distinguished those channels which already showed most Russian content — channel "Ukraine" (now replaced by My-Ukraine) has increased volumes of Russian content from 12:45 to 15:15 daily (some days — to more than 20 hours a day), the channel "Inter" — from 11:15 to 13:15.
 The third place took channel "NTN" that showed Russian content more than the 12 hours a daily.

 On 5–11 December 2015 activists of "Boycott Russian Films" campaign have conducted a monitoring.
-Its results show that "Ukrayina" and "Inter" TV channels violates legal requirement of 50% of national content in broadcasting (article 9 of Law Of Ukraine "About television and radiobroadcasting").
-Activists found out there is 16% of Ukrainian content on "Ukrayina" and 17% on "Inter" channels.
+Its results show that "Ukraine" and "Inter" TV channels violates legal requirement of 50% of national content in broadcasting (article 9 of Law Of Ukraine "About television and radiobroadcasting").
+Activists found out there is 16% of Ukrainian content on "Ukraine" and 17% on "Inter" channels.